Transfer of Credit

 - The transfer credit must have been earned as graduate credit at a regionally accredited institution offering a graduate degree program in a similar field for which the student is currently seeking a degree.
 Transfer credit is approved on a course-by-course basis, unless it is a blanket transfer of credit hours for a doctoral program from a previously earned master’s degree.

 - The credit must have been earned within a five-year period preceding the request for transfer of individual courses.
-Exceptions to this regulation may be made only by petition with specific justification by the college, school or department to the Associate Provost for Graduate Studies.
+Exceptions to this regulation may be made only by petition with specific justification by the college, school or department to the Vice Provost for Research and Graduate Education.

 - Coursework with a “B-” grade may be requested to be transferred, providing the average of all graduate transfer coursework is “B” or better.
 If only one course is to be transferred, the grade must be “B” or better (a grade of “B-” or lower is unacceptable).

 - Courses taken on a pass/fail basis are not acceptable for transfer, unless the instructor provides a class syllabus and the student provides proof from the institution that a “Pass” is equivalent to a “B” or better.

 - Transfer credit is not included in the computation of the grade point average for the current degree.

 Coursework Taken Prior to Enrollment at the University of Denver